 Peripheral arterial disease (PAD) occurs when the blood vessels (arteries) that supply blood to the legs, belly, pelvis, arms, or neck get too narrow.
 This reduces blood flow to that area.
 The legs are affected most often.
 Fatty buildup (plaque) in the arteries usually is the cause of PAD.
 This buildup is also called "hardening" of the arteries.
 Your risk of PAD increases if you smoke or have high cholesterol, high blood pressure, diabetes, or a family history of PAD.

-One of the main symptoms of PAD is intermittent claudication.
-This is a tight, aching, or squeezing pain in the calf, foot, thigh, or buttock that occurs during exercise.
+Many people do not have symptoms.
+If you do have symptoms, your may have weak or tired legs, difficulty walking or balancing, or pain.
+If you have pain, you might feel a tight, aching, or squeezing pain in the calf, foot, thigh, or buttock that occurs during exercise.
 The pain usually gets worse during exercise and goes away when you rest.
-But as PAD gets worse, you may feel pain even at rest.
+If PAD gets worse, you may have symptoms of poor blood flow such as leg pain when you rest.

 Medicines and lifestyle changes may help your symptoms and lower your risk of heart attack and stroke.
 In some cases surgery or other treatment is needed.
 It is important that you follow up with your doctor.